Starias22/Big-Data-News-Recommender/README.md

 As done above with the news producer DAG, trigger the news ETL DAG.

-Then make sure it runned successfully and here also acess Kafka UI->FilteredNewsTopic->Messages.
+Then make sure it runned successfully and here also access Kafka UI->FilteredNewsTopic->Messages.

 Then select any message.